| | All About IRAs

 amount of your annual IRA contribution.
 If one of you is covered by such a plan,

-your ability to deduct your contributions depends on your annual income
+your ability to deduct contributions depends on your annual income and tax filing status.

 You may qualify for a full deduction, a partial deduction, or no deduction at